How to Prevent Muscle Cramps from Derailing Your Workout

 If you are in extreme pain (or anything else that makes you truly worried), you should listen to your body and stop sooner.

-If muscle cramps are so painful they impact your ability to function throughout the day or they wake you up from sleep, something more may be going on, such as an injury or an underlying condition, such as thyroid or blood pressure problems and you should consult with your doctor.
+If muscle cramps are so painful they impact your ability to function throughout the day or they wake you up from sleep, something more may be going on, such as an injury or an underlying condition, like thyroid or blood pressure problems.
+If that’s the case, consult with your doctor.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.